-The Energy Information Administration released its Short-Term Energy Outlook for September, and it shows that OECD oil inventories likely bottomed last June 2018 at 2.805 billion barrels.
-It estimated stocks edged 1 million barrels higher in August to 2.895 billion, 43 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for September, and it shows that OECD oil inventories likely bottomed in this cycle in June 2018 at 2.804 billion barrels.
+It estimated stocks dropped by 45 million barrels in August to end at 3.120 billion, 179 million barrels higher than a year ago.
+It estimates that inventories peaked in May 2020 at 3.209 billion.

 Oil Price Implications

-I used the model to assess WTI oil prices for the EIA forecast period through 2019 and 2020 and compared the regression equation forecast to actual NYMEX futures prices as of September 27th.
-The result is that oil futures prices are presently overvalued for much of the forecast horizon.
+I used the model to assess WTI oil prices for the EIA forecast period through 2020 and 2021 and compared the regression equation forecast to actual NYMEX futures prices as of September 9th.
+The result is that oil futures prices are presently overvalued through September 2020.
+However, futures prices are undervalued starting in October 2020 through the forecast horizon in 2021.

-The 4Q18 proved that oil prices can move dramatically based on expectations and that they can drop far below the model’s valuations.
-The recent unexpected builds in U.S. inventories have caused prices to be far softer than the model suggests.
+April 2020 proved that oil prices can move dramatically based on expectations and that they can drop far below the model’s valuations.
+In contrast, prices in May through July proved that the market factors in future expectations beyond current inventory levels.

 Check back to see my next post!